-Flunstellas and the Future of Education was an artwork produced by Neil Winterburn and students from year 8 & 9 at Weatherhead Media Arts Academy for the FACT atrium space, as part of the Knowledge Lives Everywhere exhibition.
-The artwork included a giant papercraft installation of the thoughts of a character called Charlie, images of 3D cad models of thoughts and computer games in which the interaction of characters thoughts could be explore by flying around a classroom space.
+Flunstellas and the Future of Learning was an artwork by Neil Winterburn and students from year 8 & 9 at Weatherhead Media Arts Academy for the FACT atrium space.
+It was shown as part of the Knowledge Lives Everywhere exhibition.
+The artwork included a giant papercraft installation of the thoughts of a character called Charlie, 3D models of thoughts and computer games in which avatars thoughts could be explore by flying around a classroom space.

 As part of a residency in the school, students participated in he first ever Flunstellas course.
 Students were introduced to Flunstellas and explored what it would be like if they could see thoughts floating around their classrooms.
-They categorised different kinds of thoughts and designed 3D models of different ideas, memories and emotions and programmed them to have interactive and decentralised behaviours.
+They categorised different kinds of thoughts, designed 3D models of different ideas, memories and emotions and programmed them with emergent interactive behaviours.

 This is a 3D model of an angry emotion, created by a student at Weatherhead Media Arts Academy whilst taking part in the first ever Flunstellas course.

 ‘An Angry Emotion’ is part of ‘The Weatherhead High Flunstellas Model Library’ by Weatherhead High Fact/Flunstellas Group which is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 Permissions beyond the scope of this license may be available at email@example.com.